 When purchasing and trading for cryptocurrencies, the method in which you deposit is very important.
-If you deposit using credit or debit card you will be unable to withdraw your crypto from the platform for 180 days.
-However, if you deposit using bank transfer this is not an issue.
+If you deposit using a credit or debit card you will be unable to withdraw your crypto from the platform for 180 days.
+However, if you deposit using a bank transfer this is not an issue.

 All eToro trading accounts are in USD.
 Therefore, when depositing with a different currency, the deposited amount will be converted at the current market rate.
 Please note that this is subject to a conversion fee.

 With eToro, there are no fees to open an account or deposit your funds onto the platform.
 Withdrawals are charged at a fee of $5 and they state that there are no clearance fees.
 There is, however, a minimum withdrawal amount of $30.